Healthcareยท Dental practice management

 • Cash flow + insurance receivables.

 Most $5M-revenue practices spend $30k-$60k/year on the combination of Dentrix or Curve plus 3-5 add-on tools that don't quite integrate.
-The custom build delivers all of the above for $300-$400/month.
+The custom build delivers all of the above for a fraction of that, plus per-integration costs.

 The Stack You Build On